Tour Liberté – La Défense

 At the foot of the building, all air velocities are below 2 m/s, while at mid-height only a few terraces reach velocities above 2 m/s.

+Avoiding excessively high air velocities on terraces is crucial for optimum comfort.
+High wind speeds can make outdoor spaces unpleasant and even uncomfortable for occupants.
+On terraces, where people spend time relaxing or socializing, strong winds can cause feelings of intense cold, noise and difficulty in holding objects in place.
+Minimizing wind speeds on these surfaces not only improves users’ thermal comfort, but also their overall experience of the outdoor space.
 Consequently, particular attention needs to be paid to designing buildings to reduce wind speeds on terraces, using appropriate architectural forms and design elements such as awnings and wind barriers, or vegetation, to ensure a pleasant and functional outdoor environment.

 What’s more, the most imposing building at the eastern entrance to the courtyard increases themasking effect generated, which tends to draw the wind down towards the ground.
+As the prevailing wind is a south-westerly one, the architectural response was to make the building as aerodynamic as possible to avoid generatingdiscomfort and danger.
+The new shape of the building, with its stepped roof terraces, improvesaerodynamics, reducing air speeds and enhancing pedestrian comfort.

+Eolios Ingénierie proposed specific solutions to improve users’ wind comfort as part of a new building construction project.
 By taking part in the iterative design process, Eolios engineers were able to foresee a large number of scenarios and, as a result, control any unforeseen problems associated with poor design.

+Indeed, when creating new buildings, refurbishments or new layouts, multiphysics modeling enables us to take into account all the phenomena at the origin of thermo-aerodynamic flows, and thus to understand wind behavior at an early stage.
 The aim is to combine statistical meteorological data, aerodynamic information and wind comfort and safety criteria toanticipate any problems right from the start of the design process.